-Air Quality Impacts/Mitigation (based on ARC strategies) Credits Total Bike/ped networks connecting to land uses within and adjoining the site 4% 4% Total 4%
+Air Quality Impacts/Mitigation (based on ARC strategies) Credits Total

+SF Detached Dwellings

+With all of the below:

+Has a neighborhood center or one in close proximity?

+Has Bike and Pedestrian Facilities that include?

+connections between units in the site?

+connections to retail center and adjoining uses with the project limits?
+15% 15%

+Bike/ped networks connecting to land uses

+within and adjoining the site 4% 4%

+Total 19%